nietras/Sep/README.md

 [Comparison Benchmarks](#comparison-benchmarks).

-This is perhaps also the reason why no other efficient .NET CSV parser (known to author) of implements and API pattern like Sep, but instead let the reader define all functionality directly and hence only let's you access the current row and cols on that.
-This API, however, can in this authors opinion not ideal and can be a bit confusing, which is why Sep is designed like it is.
+This is perhaps also the reason why no other efficient .NET CSV parser (known to author) implements an API pattern like Sep, but instead let the reader define all functionality directly and hence only let's you access the current row and cols on that.
+This API, however, is in this authors opinion not ideal and can be a bit confusing, which is why Sep is designed like it is.
 The downside is the above caveat.

 If you want to use LINQ or similar you have to first parse or transform the rows into some other type and enumerate it.
 This is easy to do and instead of